What is Psoriasis?

 Who Gets Psoriasis?

-Psoriasis can appear for the first time at any age however it most commonly appears between the ages of 10 and 40 years, and often during puberty.
-It affects both males and females equally and runs in families.
+Psoriasis can appear for the first time at any age however it most commonly appears between late puberty to early thirties, and between the ages of 50 to 60.
+It affects both males and females equally and may run in families.

-Psoriasis affects around 2% of people in the UK.
+Psoriasis affects around 1 in 50 people2 in the UK.
 Although the exact cause is unknown, it has been established that it does not result from poor hygiene as frequently believed and it is not contagious.

 What are the symptoms of Psoriasis?